Louisa, Kentucky

-Louisa is a home rule-class city located at the merger of the Levisa and Tug Forks into the Big Sandy River.
-It is located in Lawrence County, Kentucky, in the United States, and is the seat of its county.
-The population was 2,467 at the 2010 census and an estimated 2,375 in 2018.
+Louisa is a home-rule class city in Lawrence County, Kentucky, United States, of which it is the county seat.
+It is at the merger of the Levisa and Tug Forks into the Big Sandy River, which forms part of the state's border with West Virginia.
+The population was 2,679 at the 2020 census.

 History

 The origin of the city's name is unclear.
 Theories include that it was named for Louisa County, Virginia, after Louisa Swetnam, one of the first white children born in the area, or after a corruption of the original name of the Levisa Fork, as it was originally written and spoken as the "Louisa Fork."
-Others claim that the Levisa Fork is named for Levite connections to the Cherokee and other native tribes prior to later European contact.
 An 1856 map still shows the river under the name "Louisa."
 Virginia, Carolina and other English colonial-linked settlement attempts began as early as 1790 but did not take hold until 1818.
 Louisa became the county seat in 1822 and a city in 1823.

-About 1792 Vancouver's Station, which had been destroyed by the Native Americans in 1790, on the tongue of land between the Levisa and Tug Forks of the Big Sandy, was reestablished.
+About 1792, Vancouver's Station, which had been destroyed by the Native Americans in 1790, on the tongue of land between the Levisa and Tug Forks of the Big Sandy, was reestablished.
 A few years later this settlement was known as "Balclutha" and is so designated on early maps of the state.

 During the Civil War, Union troops under future president James A. Garfield occupied the city from December 1861 until the end of the war, despite several Confederate takeover attempts.

 The Chattaroi Railroad (now a part of CSX) connected to Louisa in 1881.
-The city is also served by US 23.
+The city is also served by U.S. Route 23.
 The first needle dam constructed in the United States was completed just north of town in 1896.
+The Big Sandy News, headquartered in Louisa, profiled the town in March 1888.

-The city was home to Fred M. Vinson, the 13th Chief Justice of the United States, and to the York Brothers, a popular country music act of the 1940s and 1950s.
+Having suffered during the opioid crisis, Louisa became a center for recovery and rehabilitation in the 21st century.